What Do Different Stool Colors Mean?

 Indirectly, your diet could cause yellow poop.
 If you have celiac disease, your body can’t handle a protein called gluten, which is in wheat, barley, and rye.
 If you have the condition and eat foods that have gluten, like many breads, pastas, and cookies, your intestines won’t work as they should.
 So, if you’re eating those foods, and your poop is yellow, it may be time to see a doctor.

 There may be other causes of yellow poop that’s greasy and smelly.
 If it happens to you often, tell your doctor.

 A more serious cause is a lack of bile in your stool.
 (Remember, bile gives poop its brown color.)
-Bile is made in the liver, stored in the gallbladder, and released into your small intestine to help digest your food.
-If there’s not enough of it to give your poop its typical brown color, it could be the sign of a problem along the way.
+Your body makes bile in the liver, stores it in the gallbladder, and releases it into your small intestine to help digest your food.
+If there’s not enough of it to give your poop its typical brown color, it could be a sign of a problem along the way.

 - A condition you’re born with called biliary atresia